cibernox/cibernox.github.io/source/_posts/2016-01-24-ember-closure-actions-in-depth.markdown

 {% endraw %}

-Using currying each level can augment the action with one extra argument, and that frees the last level of the chain of the responsability of holding all the information needed invoke the function with.
+Using currying each level can augment the action with one extra argument, and that frees the last level of the chain of the responsibility of holding all the information needed invoke the function with.
 Each argument can live in the level it makes more sense, without leaking outside it.

 #### **Extracting values out of the first argument**